 Here’s a step-by-step guide:

 Choose a patch you like which is the right size for your hat.
-You can either learn how to make custom patches or purchase ones from trusted online provider.
+You can either create a patch design or purchase ones from trusted online provider.

 For custom patch designs, we recommend The Studio that not only allows you to design your patch using their web tool, but they are also upfront on the cost!